Editing an Action

 Client Fields

-Field or fields that, if changed, will affect another field.
-Displays record fields that can be edited.
+Fields that, if changed, affect another field.
+Shows editable record fields.

-This property only appears only for actions that can be executed in the browser.
+This property appears only for actions that can be run in the browser.
 You must select a client trigger for the Trigger On property.

 For more information, see Using Conditional Fields with Actions.

-4. To make the state inactive, enable the Inactive property.
-The action does not execute again, even for currently active workflow instances.
+4. To make the state inactive, check the Inactive box.
+The action won't run again, even for currently active workflow instances.

 5. To change the script ID, click Change ID.